-Here $A^!=\RHom_{A^{e}}(A,A^{e})$ is called the \emph{dualizing the bi-module}, which is also a $A$-bimodule using outer multiplication.
-Condition (\ref{cond1}) amounts to the following. \begin{proposition} (Van den Bergh Isomorphism \cite{VdBergh}) Let $A$ be a Calabi-Yau DG algebra of dimension $d$.
-Then for all $A$-bimodules $A$ we have
+In the above definition $A^!=\RHom_{A^{e}}(A,A^{e})$ is called the \emph{dualizing bimodule}.
+This is an $A$-bimodule using outer multiplication.
+Condition (\ref{cond1}) amounts to the following. \begin{proposition} (Van den Bergh Isomorphism~\cite{VdBergh}) Let $A$ be a Calabi-Yau DG algebra of dimension $d$.
+Then for all $A$-bimodules $N$ we have

 \end{proposition} \begin{proof} We compute

 \end{proof}